webmezenc/blog-for-ocr/README.md

 # blog-for-ocr

-This is a blog for OCR formation
+This is a blog for OCR